-(22) This woman won funding from Theodore Schroeder and Edward Foote's Free Speech League.
+(27) This woman won funding from Theodore Schroeder and Edward Foote's Free Speech League after an introduction by Emma Goldman.
 In her late 70s, this woman brought together philanthropist Katharine McCormick and medical researcher Gregory Pincus for a project that extended her lifelong work.
 This woman was arrested under the Comstock Law for distributing her magazine The Woman Rebel.
 For the point, name this family planning advocate who founded the predecessor to Planned Parenthood.